wix/Detox/docs/APIRef.MockingUserNotifications.md

 ## Notification JSON Format

-User notifications are passed as JSON objects to detox, which then parses them and creates native objects representing the passed information.

-The JSON object passed to Detox needs to provide some required data, but can also provide additional, optional data.
+User notifications are passed as JSON objects to Detox.
+The JSON object needs to provide some required data, but can also provide additional, optional data.

 <!--- Use http://www.tablesgenerator.com/markdown_tables to edit these tables. --->